-One thing we’ve learned is: just because one of us cries and grieves more openly and just because the other is quieter and withdraws more during this time, it doesn’t mean that one or the other of us is wrong.
-It simply means that we find comfort in handling grief in different ways and time frames.
-It’s unfair to judge our partner’s way of grieving as being wrong just because it’s not the same as ours and we don’t understand it.
+One thing we’ve learned is: just because one of us cries and grieves more openly and just the other is quieter, withdrawing more during this time, it doesn’t mean that one or the other of us is wrong.
+It simply means that we find comfort in handling grief in different ways.
+And sometimes it’s handled in different frames.
+It’s unfair to judge our partner’s way of grieving as being wrong just because it’s not the same as ours.
+It doesn’t matter if we don’t understand it.
+The fact is, it is what it is.
+Deal with it!
+Don’t judge.
+Do you want him or her to judge you by his or her reference point?
+Of course you don’t.
+And neither does your spouse.

-As long as our partner is working through their grief in a way that isn’t unhealthy and they aren’t trying to push us permanently out of their lives or bury the truth of the situation so it eventually unearths itself later in a hurtful way, we need to give our spouse the grace to handle this process in their way.
-But we also have a right to ask them to help us (to the degree that they’re able) with our grief and specifically and kindly tell them what we need from them during this time.
+We need to give our spouse the grace to handle this process in their way.
+They don’t need our judgement.
+They need our love and grace.
+But we also have a right to ask them to help us (to the degree they’re able) with our grief.
+Specifically, with kindness, tell them what we need from them during this time.
 That’s part of what partnership in marriage is all about.

 “When 17 year old, Nate Heavilin was killed by a drunk driver.
 His mother, Marilyn, wrote that her marriage was severely tested before she and her husband understood that they were grieving differently.
 Marilyn’s Melancholy/Choleric personality wanted to make everything right and have control, even if it meant fighting for it.
 Glen, a Phlegmatic, yearned for peace and hated the conflicts brought on by the insurance company and manslaughter trial.
 ‘Glen didn’t look like a peacemaker to me anymore,’ Marilyn says.
 ‘He looked like Mr. Milk Toast.
 I wanted him to protect me from the cold, cruel world and make people be nice to me.
 Instead, he kept telling me I should be patient.”